 The Department of Health Care Policy and Financing (the Department) is responsible for oversight as the single state Medicaid agency.
-State oversight of the use of restrictive interventions is the responsibility of the Department.
-The Department conducts oversight through the following methods to detect unauthorized use or inappropriate/ineffective restrictive interventions.
+State oversight of the use of restrictive interventions (or Rights Modifications to use Colorado regulatory terminology) is the responsibility of the Department.
+The Department conducts oversight through the following methods to detect unauthorized use or inappropriate/ineffective rights modifications.

-The Department maintains an Interagency Agreement with the Colorado Department of Human Services (CDHS) to monitor the use of restrictive interventions at licensed facilities.
-There is no preset schedule, however, regular announced and unannounced visits are made to the individual facilities and the Child Placement Agencies to review the documentation on the use of restrictive interventions.
+The Department maintains an Interagency Agreement with the Colorado Department of Human Services (CDHS) to monitor the use of rights modifications at licensed facilities.
+There is no preset schedule, however, regular announced and unannounced visits are made to the individual facilities and the Child Placement Agencies to review the documentation on the use of rights modifications.
 These record reviews include the appropriateness of the intervention, whether another de-escalation technique would have been more appropriate, whether there are patterns in using interventions, and whether a specific child(ren) appears to be subjected to intervention more often than other children in the facility.